 Here's some information to help you get ready for your appointment.

 What you can do

-- All the medications, vitamins and dietary supplements you take
+- All medications, vitamins or supplements you take, including the doses

-- What's the most likely cause of my symptoms?
+- What's likely causing my symptoms?

-- Are there any brochures or other printed material that I can take with me?
+- Are there brochures or other printed material that I can have?
 What websites do you recommend?

 What to expect from your doctor